A Heterogeneous Schelling Model for Wealth Disparity and its Effect on Segregation: Introduction

 Specifically, we represented the city by a finite torus on the triangular lattice, with each site accommodating exactly one person.
-Each person (or agent) is either blue or red, representing race, and {\it rich} or {\it poor}, representing wealth and $\mathcal{U} \subseteq \mathcal{V}$ are the vertices that are designated {\it urban sites}.
-Each pair of neighbors has a homophily (or racial) bias $\lambda$, representing how much they each prefer neighbors of their own color.
-Setting $\lambda > 1$ corresponds to the ``ferromanetic setting,'' where agents prefer same-colored neighbors.
-Further, poor agents have an affinity for urban sites with a wealth bias parameter $\gamma$, in addition to their homophily biases.
-Setting $\gamma > 1$ biases poor agents to prefering residing on urban sites.
-When $\gamma = 1,$ we recover the pure homophily model where wealth of individuals is not considered.
-The stationary probability of any configuration $\sigma$ is given by where $h(\sigma)$ is the number of racially heterogeneous edges (whose endpoints do not share the same color), $p(\sigma)$ is the number of poor agents on urban sites, and $Z$ is the normalizing constant.
+Each person (or agent) is blue or red, representing race, and {\it rich} or {\it poor}, representing wealth.
+The vertices $\mathcal{U} \subseteq \mathcal{V}$ are the {\it urban sites}.
+Each pair of neighbors has homophily (or racial) bias $\lambda$, representing how much they each prefer neighbors of their own color.
+Setting $\lambda > 1$ is the ``ferromagnetic'' setting corresponding to agents preferring same-colored neighbors.
+Further, poor agents have an affinity for urban sites with a wealth bias parameter $\gamma$; setting $\gamma > 1$ biases poor agents to prefer residing on urban sites.
+When $\gamma = 1,$ we recover the pure standard homophily model where wealth of individuals is not considered.
+Let $\Omega = (\{{\rm red}, {\rm blue}\} \times \{{\rm rich}, {\rm poor}\})^{|V|}$ be the state space.
+The stationary probability of any configuration $\sigma \in \Omega$ is given by where $h(\sigma)$ is the number of racially heterogeneous edges (whose endpoints do not share the same color), $p(\sigma)$ is the number of poor agents on urban sites, and

-A randomized algorithm $\mathcal{M}$ for sampling from $\pi$ can be described as follows.
-At each time step, two random agents are selected, and they swap locations with the appropriate Metropolis probabilities so as to converge to $\pi$.
-In particular, they are more likely to swap if they are each in less homogeneous neighborhoods, as previously studied in \cite{bhakta2014clustering, cannon2019local}, with an additoinal bias toward keeping poor agents on urban sites, so happier individuals are less likely to move.